Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝The house where Bill Gates lives, was designed using a Macintosh computer.❞</i>
+<i>❝The microcontroller inside a MacBook charger is about as powerful as the original Macintosh computer.❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>